tremorsross11/Django_Checkbook_Project/README.md

 # Django_Checkbook_Project
- Banking website made using Django
+ Banking website made using Django.
+ You can create an account, add transactions, and withdraw or deposit money.